StarStream wins ‘Best New Product 2014’.

 Why we need more than just new antibiotics.

 StarStream’s cold water cleaning provides another tool to combat antimicrobial resistance

 NAMRIP launch conference is addressed by Dame Sally Davies (Chief Medical Officer, UK Gov) and Prof Guy Poppy (Chief Scientific Adviser, Food Standards Agency)

 Acknowledgements: Parts of this work were funded by the 2011 Royal Society Brian Mercer Award for Innovation.
-The research team were Leighton, T.G., (Principal Investigator; ISVR, Engineering & the Environment); Birkin, P., Offin D., Vian C. (Chemistry); Howlin, R., Stoodley, P. (nCATS, Engineering & the Environment); Secker, T., Herve, R., Keevil, B. (Centre for Biological Sciences); Dawson, J. I., Oreffo, R. O. C. (Centre for Human Development, Stem Cells and Regeneration, Medicine); Banda, N. and Jiang., J. (ISVR, Engineering & the Environment) and to Dr Steve Mitchell.
+The research team were Leighton, T.G., (Principal Investigator; ISVR, Engineering & the Environment); Birkin, P., Offin D., Vian C. (Chemistry); Howlin, R., Stoodley, P. (nCATS, Engineering & the Environment); Secker, T., Herve, R., Keevil, B. (Centre for Biological Sciences); Dawson, J. I., Oreffo, R. O. C. (Centre for Human Development, Stem Cells and Regeneration, Medicine); Banda, N. and Jiang., J. (ISVR, Engineering & the Environment).
 Other elements of the work were funded by Prof Leighton’s consultancy activities.
-Ultrawave Ltd. provided support in prototype construction and had recently funded a PhD studentship, and TGL is very grateful for their fruitful collaboration.
+Dstl funded some of the early stages of the work and Ultrawave Ltd provided support in prototype construction and had recently funded a PhD studentship, and TGL is very grateful for their fruitful collaboration.

 Follow the links below to see each part of the story for StarSteam: